elbobo/aframe-multisrc-component/README.md

 ![Multisrc granular changes demo image](https://github.com/elbobo/aframe-multisrc-component/blob/master/targeting.gif?raw=true)

-NB if you change the 'master' material's properties at any point with `setAttribute` or similar, these granular changes will be overwritten.
+NB if you change the default material's properties at any point with `setAttribute` or similar, these granular changes will be overwritten.

 # Known issues

-In terms of figuring out how many sides a shape has (and applying textures accordingly) this currently works as well as a standard `src` would i.e. it gets it right on cubes, cylinders, cones, triangles, circles etc. but not on more complex shapes like dodecahedron etc. I'm not going to list them all here but assume if you get unexpected results with a texture using standard `src` it will do the same with `multisrc` maybe this could be fixed at some point
+In terms of figuring out how many sides a shape has (and applying textures accordingly) this currently works as well as the standard `src` attribute would i.e. it gets it right on cubes, cylinders, cones, triangles, circles etc. but not on more complex shapes like dodecahedron etc. I'm not going to list them all here but assume if you get unexpected results with a texture using standard `src` it will do the same with `multisrc` maybe I could handle this better at some point.